thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 ### What is Test-driven Development(TDD)?

-	The Test-driven development flow involves:
+When practicing TDD, there are a few rules you should abide by.
+Three, actually.
+And you can remember them like this:

+### Red, Green, Refactor

+__1. RED__
+* _Always_ watch a test fail first - otherwise, how do you know you wrote a working test?

+__2. GREEN__
-	Write the test
+* Write the code to make the test pass

-	Watch it fail
-	Write some code
-	Watch it pass
-	Refactor your code
-	Repeat!
+__3. REFACTOR__
+* Ask yourself if you can do it better?
+Cleaner?
+If so, refactor the code and run your tests again to ensure you didn't break anything.

+This is what __TDD__ means. _Test Driven Development_.
+It means, that the code you write in your app is all in service of passing a written test.
+This helps us to only write the code we need, and helps us to stay out of the "rat hole" that can sometimes derail our focus.
+It ensures that all of your code is tested, and that you're only writing code that's testable.

 ### What is Behavioral Driven Development(BDD)?

-BDD is TDD done correctly.
 It means testing that the product follows behavioral specifications, and not testing low level functions that may or may not affect the overall product.
+The tests should read like english descriptions of what's being tested.
+We'll see some examples of this shortly.

 You may encounter these terms on the job: